 The outward manifestation of this state can take many forms.
 For example, we see people “fall under the spirit” when touched by a preacher.
 They fall to the floor in a trance induced by touch.
 It is a conditioned response that bolsters the cause-and-effect belief relationship between falling and the self-hypnotic state.

 The intent of brainwashing is to implant thought patterns and values.
 These methods override the individual’s ability to use common sense and reasoning.
 Brainwashing enables a person to justify falling on the floor with the preacher touches them.

-In contrast to enchantment, enlightenment is the continual expansion of awareness.
-It is not an experience.
+In contrast to enchantment, enlightenment is the state of expanded awareness and clarity of thinking.
+It is not an emotional experience.
 Enlightened people never stop gaining clarity, understanding, wisdom, learning, and knowledge.
 They frequently attain higher states of awareness and consciousness.